 This amount should show the net debit or credit balance of all Clearing Participant's clients' accounts.
-Interest earned on clients' funds which are payable to the clients and all monies received from the Locals are also included in this line.
+Interest earned on clients' funds which are payable to the clients and all monies received from the Local Participants (as defined in the Rules of Bursa Malaysia Berhad), if any are also included in this line.
 This amount should exclude all foreign currency collateral received from clients which need to be disclosed separately under line 1.c.
 The Clearing Participant's error account and proprietary balances should not be included in this balance.

-LINE 1.b - Net Ledger balance - Securities
+LINE 1.b - Net ledger balance - Securities